heroofmetasknights/Nero/README.md

 `Add Reactions`: Required for the `!n static list`/`!n static search` commands as it allows paginated searches.

-`Manage Roles` - Required if you want to use the bots Role System,
+`Manage Roles` - Required if you want to use the bots Role System, please turn off the use roles feature in nero's settings as well.

 ____